 Absolutely, he left no Will, it was cancelled when you married UNLESS it was made specifically with the marriage in mind.
 You will probably only inherit a proportion of his estate, I am afraid, depending on his assets, how they were owned, and whether he had children.

-Letting your husbands accountant deal with the solicitor means you are paying twice for every chase.
-Deal with the solicitor direct unless accounting information is needed.
+Letting your husbands accountant deal with the experts means you are paying twice for every chase.
+Deal with the experts direct unless accounting information is needed.

 You may need to consider a Deed of Variation, but this can only occur if none of the legal beneficiaries who would lose out objects and none of them are under 18.